chadwhitacre/openpath/2024/cra/index.md

 metaphor](https://medium.com/@stephenrwalli/sustaining-open-source-software-4a62a4b6d0f3#595f)
 (emphasis added):

-> Everyone knows how to fry to an egg.
-You can become a reasonable cook with
+> Everyone knows how to fry an egg.
+You can become a reasonable cook with some
-> some practice, expanding your repertoire and toolset.
-You may get good enough
+> practice, expanding your repertoire and toolset.
+You may get good enough to
-> to cook for friends or tackle the Holiday meal for family.
-You might
+> cook for friends or tackle the Holiday meal for family.
+You might specialize
-> specialize and become very good at baking.
-But the world of cooking changes
+> and become very good at baking.
+But **the world of cooking changes dramatically
-> dramatically when you say the word ‘restaurant.’
+> when you say the word ‘restaurant.’**
 >
 > Restaurants, regardless of whether they are 2-person taco trucks or
 > Michelin-starred experiences, are businesses that happen to involve cooking.
-> There is a suddenly an array of cooking skills required to consistently,
+> There is suddenly an array of cooking skills required to consistently,
 > reliably, repeatably deliver the same food outcome every time.
 There is a
 > team with roles, and that adds all manner of communications challenges to
-> ensure the consistent delivery of food (and experience). **There are rules and
+> ensure the consistent delivery of food (and experience). **There are rules
-> regulations.** Added on top of that customers need to be served, accounts
+> and regulations.** Added on top of that customers need to be served, accounts
 > payable/receivable need to be managed, (you need to spend less than you
 > earn,) and the team needs to be hired, trained, motivated, and paid.
 >